EriksenJ/ra_guide/README.md

 This page describes the general RA guidelines we employ for our projects.
 The purpose of the guidelines are to make it easier to focus on _getting_ work done rather than on _how_ to do it.
 The guidelines draw heavily on

 - _Code and Data for the Social Sciences: A Practitioners Guide_.
 Gentzkow and Shapiro (2014).
 [Link](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)
-	- A general introduction to reproducibility  challenges that many social science researchers have faced, and how the two authors have tried to solve them in their lab.
+	- The document contains a general introduction to reproducibility challenges that many social science researchers have faced and how the two authors have tried to solve them in their lab.
 Emphasizes coding conventions, directories, and version control.
 - _Lab Manual_.
 Gentzkow and Shapiro.
 Updated over time.
-[Link](https://github.com/gslab-econ/lab-manual/wiki)
-	- An updated version of their (2014) document aimed at their RAs.
-Includes information on workflows, coding, data handling, and paper and slide production internally in their lab.
-	- We particularly follow their approaches with respect to
+[Link]This supplements their (2014) document aimed at their RAs.
+It includes information on workflows, coding, data handling, and paper and slide production internally in their lab.
+We mainly follow their approaches to workflow (using GitHub issues to assign and resolve tasks).
-		- Workflow (using github issues)

 How to get started

 - Read this document.
-- Setup git and a github account as described under `version control`
+- Setup git and a GitHub account as described under `version control`
-- Install necessary software to work with markdown documents.
-This can be either vscode or
+- Install any necessary software to work with markdown documents and R code.
+See `Software suggestions`.

 # Workflow

-## Tasks

 - We generally follow the workflow [approach](https://github.com/gslab-econ/lab-manual/wiki/Workflow) from Gentzkow and Shapiro.
-- Tasks will be specified on github under the relevant project as `issues`.
+- Tasks will be specified on GitHub under the relevant project as `issues`.
 We do this to keep track of open tasks and output from tasks.
-You can familiarize yourself with github issues [here](https://github.com/features/issues).
+You can familiarize yourself with GitHub issues [here](https://github.com/features/issues)](https://github.com/features/issues).
 - Each task will contain
 	- A description.
-	- A main set of outcomes to be fulfilled when the task is completed.
+	- A set of outcomes.
-	- A  task supervisor
+	- A task supervisor.
+	- One or more task assignees.
 - When working on a task
 	- Keep documentation of your work.
 We suggest having a `running_notes.md` document where you store your notes with forth running dates (top of the document is the latest entry).
 - Asking clarifying questions
+    - When working on a task, asking clarifying questions will often be necessary.
-	- It will often be necessary to ask additional clarifying questions when working on a task.
-	- If you ask in person, add a note about the questions and answers to the github issue page so that we can keep track of what we discuss.
+    - We encourage you to work independently but ask questions when you realize you are stuck.
+This tends to happen very often when we start working with administrative data!
+If you ask questions in person, add a note about the questions and answers to the GitHub issue page so we can track what we discuss.
-	- You can also ask for clarifications under the github issue.
+	- You can also ask for clarifications under the GitHub issue.
 - A task is closed by the task supervisor when
 	- The relevant outcomes have been created/reached.
-	- The task assignee has written up a reply to the github issue of how the task was completed, and where outcome files are located (e.g., the code that cleans a relevant bit of data).
+The task assignee has written a reply to the GitHub issue of how they completed the task and where outcome files are located (e.g., the code cleaning a relevant bit of data).
 	- The task supervisor agrees that the task has been completed.

-## Reporting and notes
+# Reporting and notes

-- When you report on a task or write notes or documentation, the preferred output format is markdown files ending in `.md`.
-These can easily be compiled into pdfs, word documents, or other relevant format using `pandoc` or `quarto`.
+- When you write documents, including notes on a task or documentation, the preferred output format is markdown files ending in `.md`.
+These can easily be compiled into PDFs, word documents, or other formats using `pandoc` or `quarto`.
 - Markdown files can be edited using most text editors.
 We suggest VS Code and Obsidian.